 They want to accomplish more things.
 When I present an introduction on time management in the organization I am working for, I got these questions a lot from people: “How can I really can more done?”.
 In my opinion, there are six tips that I had to assist you on getting more done: 1.
-Focus high importance tasks first This is the number one thing you want to do if you want to accomplish more.
-2. It means that you are using some smarter ways to complete the task.
+Focus high importance tasks first.
 Thinking Faster.
 There's an interesting cross-current between social media and the new connectivity and networks social media create, and innovation.

 It's fairly obvious when you stop to think about it - good ideas spring from the interaction of different perspectives or point of view, and the more interconnected we become via social media, the more opportunities exist for innovation.
 It was with this frame of reference that I agreed to review Empowered, by Josh Bernoff and Ted Schadler.